gbstringer/Pico_Micropython/README.md

 # Pico_Micropython
 A repository of miscellaneous micropython code.
+This is intended to form a collection of downloadable python code that can be used as examples for learning coding for physical computing.

 Much of this repository is cloned/forked from other repos and adapted to a greater or lesser extent.
 Notable repos include: